Jetroid/jetroid.github.io/_posts/2016-08-12-the-pursuit-of-speed.md

 To summarise:
-My images were not losslessly compressed, and my CSS and Javascripts were in pages which required seperate download requests.
+My images were not losslessly compressed, and my CSS and Javascripts were in pages which required separate download requests.
 The tool also identified that the links on my homepage may be difficult to use on mobile.
 My CSS and JS were also not compressed, which PageSpeed Insights didn't seem to pick up on.